Realising the Centre: 1978 onwards

 The Centre closed its doors in a protest against continued voluntary work.
 There was no way it could continue.
 And for three long months the women of Wagga Wagga were without the Centre before their passive protests gained the attention and recognition needed…

-On 4 November 1984, the Centre was informed by the Department of Health that it would receive $77,500 in funding from the 1985-86 financial year.
+On 4 November 1984, the Centre was informed by the Department of Health that it would receive $77,500 in funding for the 1985-86 financial year.
 The funds were very welcome but did come with unwanted funding conditions.
 Again, the centre would need to shift how it operated from its collaborative decision making model to a more administrative process with increased government control if it wanted to be funded into the future.

 Government funding always has strings.